PoisotLab/ms_metaweb_perspectives/README.md

 collapse/recovery cycles over short periods of time [*e.g.*
 @Pedersen2017SigCol].
-These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions; this should constrain the suite of appropriate models.
+These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions; this should constrain the suite of appropriate models used to predict them.

-Yet it is important to recall that a metaweb is intended as a catalogue of all potential interactions, which is then filtered [@Morales-Castilla2015InfBio].
+It is important to recall that a metaweb is intended as a catalogue of all potential interactions, which is then filtered [@Morales-Castilla2015InfBio].
 In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the